AliEmad2002/CNC/README.md

   - Auto Leveling*.
 (To obtain very accurate results in terms of milling depth, and compensate minor mechanical error)

-  - Resume after power loss*. (configurations and depth-map are restored from EEPROM)
+  - Resume after power loss*. (current line count, configurations and depth-map are restored from EEPROM)

   - Spindle fault protection*. (even if spindle is of closed loop speed control, the SW requieres self HW speed measurement - if this feature is to be activated -